IF1007/gateway/docs/README.md

 http://localhost:8081/metrics
 ```

-As can be seen, the token must be provided as a message header under the entry `x-access-token'.
+As can be seen, the token must be provided as a message header under the entry `x-access-token`.

+## Request Logging
+The request logging functionality is provided by the Express framework ([Debugging Express](https://expressjs.com/en/guide/debugging.html)).
+To activate it, the `Debug environment variable` must be set to the appropriated value.
+To include only information about request, this variable can be set to `express:router`.
+To output a more complete information about the all the functionalities handled by Express, this variable may be set to `express:*`.